-Finally, the National Academies' report also identified supportive working conditions as a key ingredient in the creation of a strong ECE workforce.
-These working conditions should enable teachers to provide a stable environment for children's healthy development and learning, and ensure teachers have the opportunity to refine their practice.
+Finally, the National Academies' report also identified supportive working conditions as a key ingredient in the creation of a strong ECE workforce.59 These working conditions should enable teachers to provide a stable environment for children's healthy development and learning, and ensure teachers have the opportunity to refine their practice.

-K-12 teachers can routinely expect that their jobs will include professional supports, such as paid planning and professional development time, dependable work schedules, payment for personal leave (sick, vacation, holidays), and health and retirement benefits.
-These supports enable teachers to continue to develop their skills on the job and contribute to their well-being.
+K-12 teachers can routinely expect that their jobs will include professional supports, such as paid planning and professional development time, dependable work schedules, payment for personal leave (sick, vacation, holidays), and health and retirement benefits.60 These supports enable teachers to continue to develop their skills on the job and contribute to their well-being.
 These supports are rarely built into ECE jobs.
 In addition to early childhood teachers, administrators in ECE settings must also have knowledge and skills that enable them to help teachers strengthen their practice.
 In K-12 settings, teachers can expect to work under the leadership of a principal who has completed graduate-level training and has prior teaching experience.
 Expectations of administrators in the ECE workforce are lower.

 The lack of supportive working conditions is a concern for both the workforce and the quality of ECE.
-Studies have also demonstrated that teachers' stress and symptoms of depression interfere with their teaching and reduce positive interactions with children.
-Several recent studies have demonstrated a relationship between the work supports and environments of teachers and the quality of services for children.
-A 2016 study in Alameda County, for example, found a link between work supports and higher-quality teaching.
-A similar 2014 study conducted with more than 600 teachers in one state's quality rating and improvement study found that teachers in programs with higher ratings of observed quality reported more program supports and greater economic security.

-ECE teachers in California seldom receive job-based benefits, such as paid sick days, holiday/vacation days, or assistance with health insurance costs.
-Although the lack of statelevel data makes it difficult to assess the extent to which early childhood educators have the necessary work supports, a 2016 study in Alameda County provides some insight into how some of the state's teachers are faring.
-The study revealed a workforce that is stressed, with notable rates of depression.
+Studies have also demonstrated that teachers' stress and symptoms of depression interfere with their teaching and reduce positive interactions with children.61 Several recent studies have demonstrated a relationship between the work supports and environments of teachers and the quality of services for children.
+A 2016 study in Alameda County,62 for example, found a link between work supports and higher-quality teaching.
+A similar 2014 study conducted with more than 600 teachers in one state's quality rating and improvement study found that teachers in programs with higher ratings of observed quality reported more program supports and greater economic security.63 level data makes it difficult to assess the extent to which early childhood educators have the necessary work supports, a 2016 study in Alameda County provides some insight into how some of the state's teachers are faring.64 The study revealed a workforce that is stressed, with notable rates of depression.
 Furthermore, staff members who perceived their work environments as less supportive and who reported lower levels of well-being were less likely to promote children's higher-order thinking skills, provide feedback, and use advanced language.
 Given the general lack of resources for ECE, there is reason to believe that these experiences are common throughout California.